Studying Weekend MBA

-The most surprising thing about the programme for me was the willingness of class members to impart knowledge outside the classroom.
-This was a recurring theme throughout the course and it all started when one cohort member who specialised in decision analytics kindly condensed his class notes for a particular module and circulated it across the MBA class.
+The most surprising thing about the programme for me was the willingness of my peers to impart knowledge outside the classroom.
+This was a recurring theme throughout the programme and it all started when one cohort member who specialised in decision analytics kindly condensed his class notes for a particular module and circulated it across the MBA class.

 Career & professional development

 How was your career transformed following your programme?